MESH-Research/invenio-stats-dashboard/README.md

   - `top_publishers` (array[object]): Top N publishers by number of records (configurable via COMMUNITY_STATS_TOP_SUBCOUNT_LIMIT)
   - `top_subjects` (array[object]): Top N subjects by number of records (configurable via COMMUNITY_STATS_TOP_SUBCOUNT_LIMIT)

 The subcount properties are named slightly differently from the delta aggregations, with the `by_` prefix removed from the property names.
 Instead, some the subcount properties will be prefixed with either `all_` or `top_`.
 The `all_` prefix indicates that the subcount includes all values for the metadata field that have been used in the community/instance to-date.
-For example, the `all_access_status` subcount will provide a number for all access status values that appear in any record.
+For example, the `all_access_statuses` subcount will provide a number for all access status values that appear in any record.
 The `top_` prefix indicates that the subcount includes only the top values for the metadata field that have been used in the community/instance to-date.
 For example, the `top_affiliations_contributor` subcount will provide a number for the top N contributor affiliations that have been used in the community/instance to-date (where N is configurable via COMMUNITY_STATS_TOP_SUBCOUNT_LIMIT).

 Each subcount array object has the same shape as the subcount objects in the corresponding delta aggregations.